Jackson Hole History

 As the fame of Jackson Hole grew, more and more visitors found their way into the valley.

-The mild summers added river rafting and hiking and horseback riding to the allure of hunting and fishing in the valley.
-In 1937, valley residents built a ski tow at Teton Pass and winter sports were added to the valley's charm for visitors.
+The mild summers added river rafting, hiking, and horseback riding to the allure of hunting and fishing in the valley.
+In 1937, valley residents built a ski tow at Teton Pass, and winter sports were added to the valley's charm for visitors.
 In 1939, Snow King Resort, on the mountain above the town of Jackson, was the first ski facility in the state of Wyoming.

 If you are interested in learning more about the history of the Jackson Hole area, be sure to visit the Jackson Hole Historical Society & Museum.

 Need more information?
-Explore our Explorer Magazine Travel Planner, which you can also explore electronically HERE.
-If you're already here, feel free to stop by one of our Visitor Centers, where an experienced agent will be able to guide you in the right direction.
+Explore our Explorer Magazine Travel Planner, which you can explore electronically HERE.
+If you're already here, feel free to stop by one of our Visitor Centers, where an experienced agent can guide you in the right direction.